 - 16.14 Where there is concurrent pensionable employment, members may choose between: - ceasing all pensionable employment and taking early retirement on the terms set out below in respect of each employment, in which case they cannot be pensionable again in the current scheme (normal pension age of 60).
-(An employment may continue if it is not more than 16 hours a week, without affecting the payment of enhanced benefits, but it will not be pensionable in the scheme) and - taking benefits only in respect of the employment that is being terminated, in which case they can continue being pensionable in other employments.
-After 6 April 2010 this will not apply if taking benefits under the age of 55 - members with concurrent practitioner and non-practitioner employments, who choose to cease all pensionable employments, will receive only their non-practitioner benefits on redundancy grounds.
+(An employment may continue if it is not more than 16 hours a week, without affecting the payment of enhanced benefits, but it will not be pensionable in the scheme); and - taking benefits only in respect of the employment that is being terminated, in which case they can continue being pensionable in other employments.
+After 6 April 2010 this will not apply if taking benefits under the age of 55. - 16.15 Members with concurrent practitioner and non-practitioner employments, who choose to cease all pensionable employments, will receive only their non-practitioner benefits on redundancy grounds.
 Where appropriate, benefits for practitioner membership may be taken on an early retirement basis with an actuarial reduction or preserved for payment at age 60.

 &lt;sup>3 It is open to qualifying members to take early retirement under the normal scheme arrangements for voluntary early retirement or normal age retirement.
+NHS terms and conditions of service handbook The NHS Sta